justinvoelkel/blog/content/blog/back-to-basics-clean-code-chapter-four/index.md

   - What was originally meant to help begins to hinder
   - Can lead to major productivity hits if you just "take their word for it".
   - Things as subtle as word choice (subjective things) can lead to misinterpretation and still serve as misinformation.
+- Mandated comments
+  - As stated 'just silly'
+  - We don't need docblocks on everything by mandate for reasons outlined above
+- Journal comments
+  - Sounds like maybe there was a time and place for these but definitely not in modern software development with source control logs.
+- Noise comments
+  - Count me guilty having done this as well.
+  - Sometimes trying to be helpful and explicit becomes counter intuitive and a waste of time.
+  - These seem like they would be an artifact of mandated comments.
+  - Don't include useless emotional comments - yes you might be frustrated but that act is in no way helpful or constructive.
+- Scary noise
+  - Ah yes - the old copy pasta problem.
+Again an artifact of mandating maybe?
+- Just use a variable or function name
+  - This is something I, and I think others, have failed to do at times for fear of adding more code than is required.
+  - It all points back to the benefit(s) of being clear and explicit.
+That additional code may not serve a practical function outside of giving you easier to comprehend code - that in and of itself makes it worth it.
+- Positions, Closing Brace, Atrribution
+  - I've not run into these types of comments in modern projects thankfully.
+- Commented Code
+  - "Others who see that commented-out code won't have the courage to delete it."
+  - ^ this times 90872394720
+  - This is a practice that relates back to 'care'.
+We need to make sure we're tidying up after ourselves.
+  - Given you work somewhere that does peer review commented code should never get into your mainline branch.
+  - If you have commented code you should exercise the boy scout rule and clean it up as you encounter it if possible
+    - If the person that wrote that code is not longer around and there are no tests to check for regression this is _difficult_ to say the least.
+- HTML in comments
+  - can't say I've seen this fortunately.
+- Nonlocal, TMI, Inobvious Connection
+  - these are little bit tricky becuase they feel like something you need to catch yourself in the act of doing
+  - In the case of inobvious connection it is just as much to do with the code being written as the comment supporting it.
+    - this would probably be a good spot to use variable names.
+In the example the bits of code in question might be able to be pulled out into variables with expressive names or clarifying comments of their own.
+- Function Headers
+  - "A well-chosen name for a small function that does one thing is usually better than a comment header"

+  And that is pretty much it.
+As an added bonus I learned the meaning of the word _anathema_.
+In reading this chapter I felt like I would be really light on notes but surprisingly that has not been the case.

+  Moving ahead to chapter five on formatting!